PEXANE2/azure-docs.tr-tr/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 This script will take DN of a group as input.
 It then copies the objectGUID and mS-DS-ConsistencyGuid values along with other attributes of the given group to a CSV file.

-This CSV file can then be used as input to Export-Group script
+This CSV file can then be used as input to the Export-Group script.
 #>
 Param(
        [ValidateNotNullOrEmpty()]